NZ Free Probate Applications

 • the original, signed will

-• the executor's full legal name - this must match the executor's photo ID (passport, driver's licence) or birth certificate, or marriage certificate if changed by marriage
+• the deceased's full legal name - this must match the deceased's photo ID (passport, driver's licence)

 How does it work?

-2. Sign them in specific places and fill in some minor details, and have your signatures witnessed by a lawyer or JP.
+2. Sign them and fill in some small details in the presence of a lawyer or Justice of the Peace.
 Our instructions page gives a detailed explanation of how to do this.

 3. Post the forms to the Probate Registry at the High Court in Wellington, and pay the probate filing fee of $269.
 Fee waivers may be available for those who qualify - this needs to be applied for separately.
 Refer to this page for instructions.

 The High Court will then process your application which typically takes 4-6 weeks.
-However, in dealing with your application, the Court may write to you requesting further information.
+However, the Court may write to you requesting further information.
 Your application cannot progress until you have provided the Court with this information.

-If you have any queries or concerns, you can contact us at ...@gmail.com
+If you have any questions, you can contact us anytime at nzfreeprobate@gmail.com

 1